esminc/respond_supported_only/README.md

 ** We are looking for twinkly name :sparkle:. **

-Rails filter syntax suger to reject request with unexpected `Accept:` header.
+Support to defines Rails' controller filter that rejects request with unexpected `Accept:` header.

 I unlike to write rails's `respond_to` and/or `respond_with` in all of actions.
 But without them, an application cause a ActionView::MissingTemplate if a request